-When we know who God is, that knowledge causes us to live differently.
-Really knowing God cultivates his characteristics in us and we’re transformed and moved to amplify who he is to the world around us.
+When you know who God is, that knowledge causes you to live differently.
+Really knowing God cultivates his characteristics in you and you’re transformed and moved to amplify who he is to the world around you.

 Don’t miss the 2018 Village Women’s Conference: AMPLIFY.
 You’ll walk away from this conference weekend knowing God better and knowing how to AMPLIFY him to the world around you.

 This two-day conference will be a highlight of the year for women of all ages to worship together and learn from each other.
 Spread the word!

 Friday, November 2 & Saturday, November 3, 2018